The best international roaming plans in Australia

 Most phones should work overseas, but you'll need to ensure it's unlocked.
 If you bought your phone on a plan or outright, it will be unlocked.
 But if you bought it with a prepaid SIM, it may not be.
 Read more about unlocking your phone here.

-Some prepaid plans include roaming packs, but the rates are worse than a postpaid equivalent.
-With very few exceptions, we'd recommend prepaid customers on providers like amaysim, Boost, and ALDI Mobile buy a local SIM at their destination.
+Some prepaid plans include roaming packs, but the rates are generally worse than a postpaid equivalent.
+With very few exceptions, we’d recommend prepaid customers on providers like Aldi Mobile, Catch Connect, Lyca Mobile, Yomojo, Exetel, TPG and Superloop buy a local SIM at their destination.

-If you're on a plan from a provider other than Telstra, Optus, Vodafone, or felix, or you're planning to be overseas for a week or longer, a local SIM card will often be the better option.
+If you’re on a plan from a provider other than Vodafone, Optus, Telstra or Felix—or you’re planning to be overseas for a week or longer—it’s worth considering a local SIM card or online eSIM.

 Data roaming is not free in Australia.
 The cost of staying connected while overseas will depend on your provider, your plans and your destination.

-The easiest way to avoid roaming charges is to make sure that you're set up with a provider that offers international roaming before you board your flight.
+The easiest way to avoid roaming charges is to make sure that you’re set up with a mobile provider that offers international roaming before you board your flight.
+Alternatively, disable cellular activity while abroad and stick to WiFi connections only.

 Written by